International Development Cooperation

 International development cooperation is an integral part of Iceland's foreign policy.
 The Strategy for International Development Cooperation focuses on the promotion of human rights and gender equality, peace and security, as well as the fight against poverty, social injustice, disparity in living conditions and hunger.
 It furthermore attempts to ensure internal coherence in Iceland's foreign policy with regards to global economic, environmental and security matters.

-On October 1, 2008, a new legislation; Act no. 121/2008 on Iceland´s International Development Cooperation, entered into force, replacing the former law on Iceland´s bilateral development assistance dating since 1981.
+On October 1, 2008, Act no. 121/2008 on Iceland´s International Development Cooperation, entered into force, replacing the former law on Iceland´s bilateral development assistance dating since 1981.
 The new Act forms the basis for Iceland´s international development cooperation.
 It introduces a holistic approach to development cooperation, covering all aspects of Icelandic Official Development Aid (ODA), as opposed to the former law which only dealt with bilateral development cooperation.
-The new legislation furthermore reflects the Millennium Development Goals (MDG) and other international declarations and commitments, it strengthens the role of the legislator in development policy-making and facilitates cooperation between civil society and the authorities.
+On 18 December 2015 an Act was passed in Parliament , amending the laws from 2008.
+One of the main changes includes the merger of the Icelandic International Development Agency (ICEIDA) into the Foreign Ministry.

 - Strategy for Iceland's Development Cooperation 2013-2016 - Fact sheet (PDF - 510 Kb)